gzix/search_thai/README.md

 CONFIGURATION
 =============
-You have 2 options via Drush or Drupal UI
+For Drupal 7 only (at the moment).
+You have 2 options via Drush or Drupal UI.

 Drush commands
 ------------------